Abortion in New York: Intersections with religion and religious figures

 In 1990, John O'Connor, archbishop of New York, suggested that, by supporting abortion rights, Catholic politicians risked excommunication.
-Congressperson Nancy Pelosi said that "There is no desire to fight with the cardinals or archbishops.
-But it has to be clear that we are elected officials, and we uphold the law, and we support public positions separate and apart from our Catholic faith."
+Congresswoman Nancy Pelosi said that, "There is no desire to fight with the cardinals or archbishops.
+But it has to be clear that we are elected officials, and we uphold the law, and we support public positions separate, and apart, from our Catholic faith."

 Abortion rights activities

 Activities

-Café Altro Paradiso in New York City held a fundraiser for Planned Parenthood on May 19, 2019, to support the organization's abortion services.
+Café Altro Paradiso in New York City held a fund-raiser for Planned Parenthood on May 19, 2019, to support the organization's abortion services.

 Protests

+Since 2018, NYC For Abortion Rights has held a counter-protest to an anti-abortion protest in Manhattan on the first Saturday of every month.